MSLNZ/Mass-Circular-Weighing/docs/api.rst

 API Documentation
 =================

-The main entryway in to **Mass-Circular-Weighing** is achieved by running the gui, as in the following example:
+The main entry point for **Mass-Circular-Weighing** is running the gui, as in the following example:

 .. code-block:: pycon